unicode-org/cldr/docs/site/downloads/cldr-46.md

 The most significant changes in this release were:

-- Updates to Unicode 16.0 (including major changes to collation),
+- Updates to Unicode 16.0 (including major changes to collation)
-- Further revisions to the Message Format 2.0 tech preview,
+- Further revisions to the Message Format 2.0 tech preview
-- Substantial additions and modifications of Emoji search keyword data,
+- Substantial additions and modifications of Emoji search keyword data
-- ‘Upleveling’ the locale coverage.
+- ‘Upleveling’ the locale coverage
+- Important changes to the specification

+For more details, see below.

 ### Locale Coverage Status
 #### Current Levels